Open-Credentialing-Initiative/oci/README.md

 - DSCSA Manufacturer ATP Credential
 - DSCSA Dispenser ATP Credential

-The acquired ATP Credential is stored on the enterprise identity wallet and users can see the credential.
+The acquired ATP Credential is stored on the enterprise identity wallet of the subject DID.

 ### ATP Credential properties